Exporter of dual-use goods

 - which decides to transmit or make available software or technology by electronic media including by fax, telephone, electronic mail or by any other electronic means to a destination outside the Community.

-- Topic: export control, dual-use/strategic goods, sanctions
+- Topic: export control, dual-use and sanctions

 - Market: EU - European Union